alettsy/rust-ray-trace/README.md

-# Ray Tracer
+# Rust Ray Tracing in One Weekend

-Made with the Rust language
+I created this project to practise my Rust skills.

-Created by following the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+The whole project was created by following the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-View PPM image files at [_PPM Reader_](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html)
+You can view PPM image files at [_PPM Reader_](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html)